Adventurous Activity Permits / Training

 Permit Application Process

-MAPS will record the application request, allocating a unique county number.
-They also check Safeguarding, DBS and ensures that the Applicant holds a full role.
+MAPS will perform the following checks: Safeguarding and DBS are both in date and valid and that the Applicant holds a full role.

 |Step 4||MAPS will then forward the Application to the relevant Activity Assessor(s).
 This may be an external assessor or an assessor from another county.|